alphagov/notifications-api/README.md

 If you are running this app manually, you will need to manage Postgres yourself.
 Install [Postgres.app](http://postgresapp.com/).
 Check the docker-compose file above to find the correct Postgres version to use.

-When running our test suite, Postgres is baked into the container via the `concourse_tests` step of `docker/Dockerfile`.
+When our unit tests are run in Concourse, Postgres is based into the container via the concourse_tests step of docker/Dockerfile.

 ### Redis